 All three potentialities are in play in the documentary Liyana by Aaron and Amanda Kopp, which held its world premiere Saturday at the LA Film Festival.
 The subjects of the film are a group of orphans growing up in Swaziland, a country where immense numbers of children have lost their parents to HIV/AIDS.

-The tragedies and traumas suffered by the young protagonists are only hinted by the filmmakers.
-The true nature of what the children have experienced emerges through an innovative classroom project: writer and performer Gcina Mhlophe guides the kids to invent a story about a fictional girl whom they decide to call Liyana.
+The tragedies and traumas suffered by the young protagonists are only hinted at by the filmmakers.
+The true nature of what the children have experienced emerges through an innovative classroom workshop: writer and performer Gcina Mhlophe guides the kids to invent a story about a fictional girl whom they decide to call Liyana.

 These kids are so cool.
 Complicated, interesting, inspiring.